Industrial airflow verification

 • MUA and building balance checks around high-exhaust operations

-• Defensible reporting for insurers, safety reviews, and audits
+• Measurement reporting for insurers, EHS reviews, and internal records

-Common triggers: safety reviews, insurance audits, process changes, or odour/exposure issues.
+Common triggers: EHS reviews, insurance documentation requests, process changes, or odour/exposure issues.

 Bulk material handling & ingredient facilities transfer points • conveyors • bag dumps